ben-marrett/ben-marrett/README.md

 ### Hi there 👋  I'm Ben

 - 💻 I am available for a remote Front-End or Full-Stack developer role.
-- 🌱 Currently diving into Next.js in my spare time.
+- 🌱 Currently diving into Next.js on a personal project in my spare time.
 - :zap: Working with React, Redux-Toolkit, Python & Django for a cool volunteer project I am involved with @ [PlantMe.io](https://plantme.io)
 - 🛠️ I have experience building with JavaScript, HTML/CSS, React, Redux, ChakraUI, NodeJS, ExpressJS, KnexJS & SQLite
 - :revolving_hearts: Thorough experience working effectively in teams, giving and receiving feedback, understanding client needs.